Back to Search Results | New Search |

 |Assessment Method: ||Flesch-Kincaid|

-The phase III kick-off of Food Hero will occur in over 50 elementary schools statewide launching January 2013.
-Additionally, 8 focus groups will be conducted to continue the work of the needs assessment aspect of Food Hero which is ongoing due to the ever changing environment of online technology and education.
-A pre- and post-campaign participant survey, process evaluation, was designed and is being executed for the school launch.
+Phase III will occur in January 2013.
+Eight focus groups will be conducted for the needs assessment.
+A pre-post campaign participant survey, process evaluation, was designed and is being executed for the school launch.

 |Assessment instrument Used? ||No|